-For example, if you want to sell sports equipment on your Amazon store, you’re still able to narrow this category down by aiming for a more specific niche like outdoor sports.
+For example, if you want to sell sports and fitness equipment on your Amazon store, you’re still able to narrow this category down by aiming for a more specific niche like outdoor sports.

 From outdoor sports, you can still go for a sub-niche or a smaller category in a niche.
 Some examples would be mountain biking or rock-climbing equipment.

 Selling niche products means you have low competition to worry about, making it easier to dominate the market.

 Most Amazon sellers already have their target market in mind far before they start stocking products for their store.